PriceSnap

 Original, attractive surfaces command premiums.
 Rainbow toning on silver coins can dramatically increase value.
 Coins with full strikes, lustrous surfaces, and no distracting marks are most desirable to collectors.

 These are some of the most sought-after American coins in the current market.
-Values shown are for graded specimens in excellent to superb condition.
+Values shown are broad, hedged ranges for graded specimens in collectible to superb condition.

 First silver dollar ever minted by the US